Whirlpool Scenic Overlook Trail

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Eddy Basin (within shouting distance of this marker); Niagara Gorge Natural History (about 300 feet away, measured in a direct line); Welcome to Whirlpool State Park (about 300 feet away); Challenging the Whirlpool Rapids (about 300 feet away); Niagara Spanish Aero Car (approx. 0.2 miles away in Canada); Whirlpool Rapids Gorge (approx. half a kilometer away in Canada); Thompson Point (approx. 0.6 kilometers away in Canada); The Inukshuk (approx. 0.7 kilometers away in Canada).
+Whirlpool Rapids (within shouting distance of this marker); Niagara Gorge Natural History (within shouting distance of this marker); Challenging the Whirlpool Rapids (about 300 feet away, measured in a direct line); Welcome to Whirlpool State Park (about 300 feet away); Niagara Spanish Aero Car (approx. 0.2 miles away in Canada); Whirlpool Rapids Gorge (approx. half a kilometer away in Canada); Thompson Point (approx. 0.6 kilometers away in Canada); The Inukshuk (approx. 0.8 kilometers away in Canada).
 Touch for a list and map of all markers in Niagara Falls.

 Credits.
 This page was last revised on September 12, 2016.
-This page originally submitted on June 25, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 253 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on June 25, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.
+This page originally submitted on June 16, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 316 times since then and 7 times this year.
+Photos: 1, 2, 3, 4. submitted on June 16, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.